 What is the Lake George Association?

-Our latest video: Stop Aquatic Hitchhikers: Clean, Drain, Dry.
-Learn how to clean and decontaminate your boat , fishing and recreational equipment before you use it in a body of water.
+Video: Stop Aquatic Hitchhikers: Clean, Drain, Dry.
+Learn how to clean and decontaminate your boat, fishing and recreational equipment before you use it in a body of water.

 Our action-based programs are designed to conserve one of the most pristine and beautiful natural resources in our nation.
-A full-time staff, alongside countless members and community partners, are working hard today to protect tomorrow.
+A full-time staff, alongside countless members and community partners, are working hard today to protect Lake George water for tomorrow.
 The staff specializes in communications, education, Geographic Information Systems, land use management, nuisance species control, stormwater project management and water quality.

 Education of residents and visitors of all ages;